aswinayyolath/stretch-cluster-testing/testing/performance-testing/performance-testing.md

 The Open messaging benchmark framework deploys 8 benchmark workers and one driver in the K8s environment.
 Once the tests start, the driver employs the workers to produce/consume messages to the cluster using its bootstrap url.

 ## Configuration
-For all the stretched kafka cluster configurations, the OCP/K8s clusters were in the same data centers hence minimizing the network latency and shifting the focus on the additional latency provided by the tools in use.
+For all the stretched Kafka cluster configurations, the OpenShift (OCP)/K8s clusters were located in the same data centers, minimizing network latency and focusing on the additional latency introduced by the networking tools in use.

 ### Regular Kafka cluster
 We have used a regular kraft kafka cluster using 3 brokers and 3 controllers and ephemeral storage.
 This CR was applied in an OCP environment.